UMD: A Globally Connected University

 UMD Exchange: University of Queensland (Australia)

 The University of Queensland (UQ) is one of Australia’s top teaching and research institutions.
 Founded in 1910, the University is internationally renowned for its highly awarded teaching staff, world-class facilities and superior campus environment and consistently ranks in the top 1 percent of world university rankings.
-As a member of Universitas 21 (U21), the leading global network of researchintensive universities working together to foster global citizenship and institutional innovation through researchinspired teaching and learning and student mobility, it maintains intensive contact with other leading research universities around the world.
-The 285-acre campus hosts 45,500 students, including 11,300 international students from 134 countries.
+As a member of Universitas 21 (U21), the leading global network of research intensive universities working together to foster global citizenship and institutional innovation through research inspired teaching and learning and student mobility, it maintains intensive contact with other leading research universities around the world.
+The 285-acre campus hosts 51,000 students, including 13,300 international students from 141 countries.
 UQ’s main campus is located in the picturesque inner-city suburb of St Lucia.
 Bounded by the Brisbane River on three sides, and a short distance from the Brisbane city center, the campus provides students with the perfect study, research and living environment.
 Each campus of the St. Lucia, Ipswich and Gatton campuses have Student Centres which provide information and student support services.
 The UQ Union is the student representation body that coordinates various student services and activities, including over 190 affiliated clubs and societies.
-Check out this video about the UQ campus:
+Check out this video about the UQ campus.

 The University of Queensland is located in Brisbane, Australia, which is the capital city of Queensland and the third largest city in Australia.
 The environment is safe, friendly, and multicultural to make for an excellent location for exchange students.
 The inner city features the Brisbane River, parklands, museums, art galleries, a casino, shopping districts, and a host of cosmopolitan restaurants and cafés.
 Students tend to enjoy the sub-tropical climate all year round and the city is conveniently located just one hour away from the golden beaches of the Gold Coast and the national park rainforests of the hinterland.